CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 > Application notifies user that task already exists for the given date Use case resumes at step 1

-3a.
-User cancels add on of new task

-> Use case ends

 #### Use case: Update task